hermeszi/fractals_c/README.md

 - Julia Set
 - Tricorn (Mandelbar) Set

-Created as part of the 42 School curriculum, this program focuses on optimized graphic output and educational visualization of complex mathematical concepts.
+Created as part of the 42 School curriculum, this program focuses on optimized graphic output and visualization of fractals.

 ## 🌟 Features